Barnwell: How a team could trade its young QB starter and thrive

 Los Angeles Rams

 The Rams are a great example of why this might make sense.
 Obviously, they have the personnel worth paying if those players continue to play at a high level around Jared Goff.
-Even if they re-sign players like Marcus Peters, Cooper Kupp, and Lamarcus Joyner to extensions over the next couple of seasons, the Rams will see Goff get expensive right around the time that they need to start rebuilding his offensive line after Andrew Whitworth and John Sullivan retire.
+Even if they re-sign players such as Marcus Peters, Cooper Kupp and Lamarcus Joyner to extensions over the next couple of seasons, the Rams will see Goff get expensive right around the time that they need to start rebuilding his offensive line after Andrew Whitworth and John Sullivan retire.

 Sean McVay's presence here is also critical.
 The 32-year-old coach isn't going anywhere anytime soon, and while his scheme could suddenly lose its effectiveness, McVay is already regarded as arguably the most impressive offensive mind in the league.
 He inherited Goff after a disastrous rookie season under Jeff Fisher's reign in Los Angeles and immediately turned around the Cal product.
-The Rams added Sammy Watkins, Robert Woods, and Kupp last offseason, but McVay is rightfully being lauded as the architect of Goff's turnaround.
+The Rams added Sammy Watkins, Robert Woods and Kupp last offseason, but McVay is rightfully being lauded as the architect of Goff's turnaround.

 If McVay could do that with Goff, what's to say he couldn't pull it off with another young quarterback?
 I'm sure McVay loves his star pupil, but it's not as if he drafted Goff.
-The 23-year-old continues to improve and is averaging in excess of nine yards per attempt so far this season, but if the Rams could trade Goff in 2020, acquire a star rookie to place under McVay's tutelage, and use the savings to go after a franchise left tackle or an edge rusher to play alongside Aaron Donald?
+The 23-year-old continues to improve and is averaging in excess of nine yards per attempt so far this season, but what if the Rams could trade Goff in 2020, acquire a star rookie to place under McVay's tutelage, and use the savings to go after a franchise left tackle or an edge rusher to play alongside Aaron Donald?

 A trade like this would depend on how Goff develops.
 If he turns into a face-of-the-franchise superstar, I don't think you could make a trade.
 If Goff settles in as a Tier II starter and fails to win a playoff game by the end of 2019?
 I don't think the Rams would make that trade, but I don't think they would be crazy to consider a swap under those circumstances if they see a passer they love at the top of the draft.